 Flushing Meadows Corona Park, often called just Flushing Meadows, is the fourth largest park in New York City.
 Covering nearly 900 acres in Queens, New York, it’s the perfect place for a romantic, playful engagement photo shoot for two New York-loving lovebirds.

-Flushing Meadows was created to be the site of the 1939 World’s Fair, and was used again as the site of the 1964 World’s Fair.
-You can still visit the spaces and statues created for the Fairs, including the iconic Unisphere sculpture, as well as the Pool of Industry, Avenue of Commerce, and other historic monuments.
+Flushing Meadows was created to be the site of the 1939 World’s Fair.
+It was used again as the site of the 1964 World’s Fair.
+You can still visit the spaces and statues created for the Fairs, including the iconic Unisphere sculpture.
+You can also visit the Pool of Industry, Avenue of Commerce, and other historic monuments.